-Users doing more than 100’000 DNS queries on our free public nameserver infrastructure or reselling our data as part of a commercial service need to get a subscription to download our data and serve it locally.
+Users doing more than 100’000 DNS queries per 24 hours on our public nameserver infrastructure or reselling our data as part of a commercial service need to get a subscription.

-All details are available in the Self Service function under the “Subscription” tab.
-If you create an account, you will automatically get a free 30 day subscription to test the service.
+Pricing information is available in the Self Service under the “Subscription” tab.
+If you create an account, you will automatically get a free 30 day subscription (which is not automatically turned into a paid subscription) to test the service.

 How to use

 There are two main options on how subscribers can access dnswl.org data: as downloads via rsync, or continue to use DNS queries.

 The use of rsync download makes sense if a) the subscriber has the know how and resources to run a local nameserver using the rsync’ed files or b) if the use case requires a local copy of the file (eg for further analysis).